-Social Entrepreneurship I: Execution, Planning & Strategy for Social Innovation-based Ventures
+Entrepreneurship: Execution, Planning & Strategy

-This course is intended to provide prospective social entrepreneurs with information and tools to teach you how to actually start a business, evaluate opportunities for starting a new business, how to choose markets for entry, when to enter, and what resources and capabilities it will take to enter and provide a platform for future growth.
-Although the course will focus especially on entry into social enterprises, it will provide background essential to entrepreneurial ventures of all types.
+This course is intended to provide prospective entrepreneurs with information and tools on how to start a business.
+The course includes the following: how to evaluate opportunities, choose markets for entry, decide when to enter, and determine what resources and capabilities it will take to enter and provide a platform for future growth.
 The course is designed to address the needs of students who either hope to pursue start-up opportunities upon graduation or in preparation for entrepreneurial activities at later career stages.